bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Drizzle
+- Mostly Cloudy
 - 94% humidity
-- 5 mph wind
+- 11 mph wind
-- 79% cloud cover
+- 77% cloud cover
 - 28 AQI 🟩
-- 3.34 inches of rain in the past 24 hours
+- 2.45 inches of rain in the past 24 hours
-- 2.68 inches of rain expected in the next 48 hours
+- 0.9 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>